coreyhulen/coreyhulen.github.io/_posts/2018-07-24-video-conf-peevs.md

 Below is a list of things I've noticed that annoy me during video conferencing.
 Working at a remote company, we spend almost all of our meeting time in video calls vs in person meetings, and people can do annoying things.
 I won't lie, I'm probably one of the worst offenders for some of these items.

+Have you been annoyed by the following list?

 1. Responding to messages in chat while you are talking with them.
 Nothing is more distracting than when someone tries to "covertly" respond to a message.
 First, it wasn't that covert, I can hear your keyboard and notice you're looking somewhere else.
 Second, I'm in the same channel as you, I can see the messages `You're typing...`.
 Solution:  If you often feel the need to respond immediatly and get easily distracted, set yourself to "Do not distrub" mode while in a meeting.

 1. Asnwering calls or checking text messages on your cell phone.
 If your house is burning down, I'm sure they'll call back.
 Yes, I can see you responding to texts, your phone isn't quite out of the frame, and you're looking at you lap.
 Solution: Put your phone on silent and place it out of arms reach, face down, so you don't feel compelled to act.